cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 Reasons:

-* The pod executes init containers sequentially and this slows down the pod startup.
+* The pod executes init containers sequentially and this increases the time for the pod to start.
 Consider using Kubernetes jobs instead.
 * Crashes in init containers do not show up in pod crash count.
 * The logs from init containers is impossible to get from the pod after pod is started.